 Ethereum is one of the largest and widely used blockchains based on the proposal from Vitalic Buterin in 2013.
 Ethereum was publicly made available in 2015.
 Ethereum is very easy to use with private blockchains and is an open source.
-Ethereum is not just limited to being a platform, but also serves as a programming language that runs on blockchain, therefore helps to build and publish distributed applications on blockchain.
+Ethereum is not just limited to being a platform, but also serves as a programming language that runs on the blockchain, therefore helps to build and publish distributed applications on the blockchain.
 Ethereum has a benefit of having very fast transaction times as compared to Bitcoin.
-For Bitcoins, transaction times are commonly in minutes, but using Ethereum, it could be made in seconds.
+For Bitcoins, transaction times are commonly in minutes but using Ethereum, it could be made in seconds.
 So Ethereum could be used for the applications where a fast response is needed.

-Ether is the crypto currency that Ethereum has and is very similar to Bitcoins.
-It could be used like any other crypto currency and serves as a base for transactions in Ethereum.
+Ether is the cryptocurrency that Ethereum has and is very similar to Bitcoins.
+It could be used like any other cryptocurrency and serves as a base for transactions in Ethereum.
 It is traded under the ETH symbol.
 Ether is very volatile currency and worth considering for investment (that’s my opinion).
 Ether has around 12 denominations.
 The smallest denomination is WEI and 1 ETH is 1 quintillion WEI.
 Finney is also often used and 1 ETH is 1000 Finney.
 Another one is Szabo, and 1 ETH is 1 million Szabo.
 Denominations like Kether, Mether, Gether are used when denominations are larger.
 Kether is 1000 ETH i.e. kilo.
 Similarly, M is for mega and G is for Giga.

 This article will focus on working with Ethereum on the Microsoft Azure platform.
 Azure is a cloud platform from Microsoft and could be used for other beneficial purposes as well.
 We’ll use consortium from Azure.
-A consortium in Ethereum’s context means a collaboration between supporting members of a blockchain with underlying infrastructure.
-Consortium helps us configure the block chain and its controlling parts on Azure.
+A consortium in Ethereum’s context means a collaboration between supporting members of a blockchain with the underlying infrastructure.
+Consortium helps us configure the blockchain and its controlling parts on Azure.
 We create a Genesis block and a default account with initial Ether allocations.
-Setting up consortium here would be a private blockchain and would not be part pf public Ethereum blockchain that means Ethers from private blockchain could not be transferred or exchanged directly with Ether from public blockchains.
+Setting up consortium here would be a private blockchain and would not be part of public Ethereum blockchain that means Ethers from private blockchain could not be transferred or exchanged directly with Ether from public blockchains.
 Azure helps us to set up the baseline blockchain infrastructure by providing the templates.
 We’ll first set up a blockchain consortium on Azure and Azure will create a genesis block for us.

 Azure Account Setup